realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

 <img src="images/09_hit_count_extended_json.jpg" alt="File hitCountExtended.txt" width=""/>

+Note that the data is saved in plain text.
+In a future tutorial we will look at encryption and how to improve safety of your data.

 ## Conclusion

 In this tutorial we learned how to utilize `File` to save data. `JsonUtility` helps structure this data.
 They are simple and easy to use, not much code is required.